tushar2704/Hiring-Process-Analytics/README.md

 ## Description

-Welcome to the "Hiring Process Analytics" project!
-In this project, we'll dive into the world of data analysis to gain insights from a dataset containing records of previous hires within a multinational company.
-By analyzing this data, we aim to uncover valuable trends and information about the company's hiring process, which can contribute to making informed decisions and improvements for the future.
+In this project, I am analyzing hiring process data to gain insights from about records of previous hires within a multinational company.
+By analyzing this data, I am aiming to uncover valuable trends and information about the company's hiring process, which can contribute to making informed decisions and improvements for the future.

 ## Project Overview

-As a data analyst in our hypothetical scenario, you'll be tasked with performing various data analysis tasks to gain insights into the hiring process.
+As a data analyst data wrangling is important.
 This involves handling missing data, simplifying the dataset, detecting and dealing with outliers, and summarizing your findings.
-Your main goal is to provide meaningful conclusions that can help the company enhance its hiring process and decision-making.
+Therefore, the main goal is to provide meaningful conclusions that can help the company enhance its hiring process and decision-making.
 ## Project Structure

 The project repository is organized as follows: